About Us

 32. "Where is the money going?"
 Sailin asked again.
 Prophet made no reply but had some ideas.
 "Is something cataclysmic going to happen?
 Is Vaprous going to hit us?"
 Sailin asked.
 Savants are psionic, but known for rigid professional tact.
 A slightly less vague thought came to Prophet's mind:

 35. "To Cacci Dai?"
 Sailin asked in disbelief, "They don't even use money!"
 Lots of species are not psionic, and psionic species can typically read them, but the Cacci Dai network to a completely different drum.
 The scenario fit a hypothetical set of deductive tactical equations.
 That's how fast a savant's mind can quantify layered information.
-Sailin felt a little better; horrified at the remaining unknowns, but better.
+Sailin felt a little better; still horrified at the remaining unknowns, but better.

 37. "We have Kids in the exchange program -- I'll ask them to pry a little," Sailin said.
 Historically, The Cacci Dai favored SGK's because they learned Cacci Dai customs and technology faster than others.
 Prophet nodded and agreed, "Yes, do that," he encouraged him.
 Sailin looked away in thought, "That's the golden thread that keeps our society unified," he conceeded psionically, "but this usurper..."
 He again made eye contact with Prophet, fearing that spoken words would ruin everything.